 Reading time minutes

-University College London Hospital (UCLH) is an NHS Foundation Trust based in London, United Kingdom.
-It is one of the largest academic health centres in the UK, comprising several distinct hospitals.
-The hospital works in close collaboration with its academic partner, University College London, part of the University of London.
+University College London Hospitals (UCLH), an NHS Foundation Trust based in London, is one of the largest academic health centres in the United Kingdom.
+UCLH comprises 10 distinct hospitals and works in close collaboration with its academic partner, University College London, part of the University of London.

 • Legacy unstructured data